RosettaCommons/documentation/scripting_documentation/EnvironmentFramework.md

 Using an Environment in your RosettaScripts is as easy as

-1. Defining your ClaimingMovers
+1. Define your ClaimingMovers.
-2. Creating an Environment block in the PROTOCOL section
+2. Add your ClaimingMovers to an Environment.
-3. Adding your movers to the block.
+3. Invoke your environment in the PROTOCOLS block.

 ## A simple example